notAlex2/Evolution-of-Image-Classification/README.md

 data, to inquire into methods for optimizing model performance in respect of image classification.

 ## About this Repository
 Refer to the report in this repository.
 This repository also contains supporting notebooks.
+This was a final deliverable for the UdeM course introduction to machine learning https://admission.umontreal.ca/cours-et-horaires/cours/ift-6390/

 ## Team:
 * Alexander Peplowski